 Pump bearing units are shipped empty of oil.
-Before starting the pump, fill them to the center of the oil level sight gauge using the GIW Blue 150 synthetic bearing oil supplied with the unit.
-Do not overfill.
+Before starting the pump, fill them to the center of the oil level sight gauge using the GIW Blue 150 synthetic bearing oil (GIW Part No. 690-9090P-01-B150P) supplied with the unit.
+Otherwise, use an equivalent synthetic or a high quality ISO220 mineral oil suitable for use with heavy industrial equipment, anti-friction bearings and oil circulating systems.
+Such oil typically has high temperature stability, resistance to oxidation and foaming, and inhibits rust, corrosion, and the formation of deposits.
+Oils with EP additives are not recommended.